-Dr Law Wei Seng graduated from the National University of Singapore in 1999 and obtained his post-graduate degree in Obstetrics & Gynaecology from Royal College of Obstetrician and Gynaecologist of London.
+Dr Law Wei Seng is an Obstetrician and a Gynecologist in Singapore.
+He graduated from the National University of Singapore in 1999 and obtained his post-graduate degree in Obstetrics & Gynaecology from Royal College of Obstetrician and Gynaecologist of London.
 He received advanced training in fertiloscopy at Hôpital Privé Natecia in Lyon, France under the distinguished mentorship of Dr Antoine Watrelot, a world-renowned laparoscopic surgeon and the “father of fertiloscopy”, which is a scarless surgery for patients with infertility.

 Dr Law’s main interest is in gynaecological laparoscopy, better known as key-hole surgery or endoscopy, which results in minimal scarring, a better cosmetic result and a much faster recovery compared to conventional surgeries.
 He has performed thousands of operations using this approach for the treatment of cysts, endometriosis, and fibroids, and for managing infertility.
 His vast experience is well recognized throughout the region and has trained doctors in laparoscopy and fertiloscopy throughout Asia.